If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 Joint tenancy occurs when two or more people hold an equal ownership interest in a property.
 This means that each person has an equal right to use the property, and upon the death of one owner, their interest is automatically transferred to the surviving tenant(s).

-Regarding tax implications, each joint tenant can deduct their share of mortgage interest and property taxes on their tax returns.
+Each owner can deduct their share of mortgage interest and property taxes on their federal tax returns.

 Tenancy in Common